-Doing away with the standalone baseplates could well be the LEGO Group’s next step in a journey that began earlier this year, as the traditional road baseplates were replaced by LEGO CITY’s new road plate system.
+Doing away with the standalone baseplates could well be the LEGO Group’s next step in a journey that began earlier this year, as the traditional road baseplates were replaced by LEGO CITY

 The company did affirm at that time that it had no plans to retire the classic baseplate line-up – but conceded that ‘it is hard to make promises about what the future holds for any product’, and ‘exiting the studded baseplates’ was ‘not something we foresee in the near future’.
 February 2022 isn’t necessarily the near future.